 - a.
 Data sharing is specifically provided by law, where the law authorizing the sharing provides adequate safeguards for data privacy and security. - b.
-Data Sharing in the Private Sector shall be allowed if the data subject consents to data sharing. - 1.
+Data Sharing in the Private Sector shall be allowed if the data subject consents to data sharing: - 1.
 Consent for data sharing shall be required even when the data is to be shared with an affiliate or mother company, or similar relationships, unless the data sharing is specifically authorized by law; - 2.
-Data sharing for commercial purpose, including direct marketing, shall be covered by a data sharing agreement. - (a) The data sharing agreement should put in place adequate safeguards for data privacy and security, uphold rights of data subjects and provide a system by which data subject can obtain relief for violations. - (b) The data sharing agreement shall be subject to review of the Commission on it sown initiative or upon complaint of data subject. - 3.
-The data subject shall be provided with the following information prior to collection or before data is shared: - (a) Identity of all controllers or processors who will be given access to data; - (b) Purpose of further processing; - (c) Categories of personal data concerned; - (d) Intended recipients or categories of recipients of personal data;

-- (e) Existence of rights of data subject, including right to access and correction, and right to object; - (f) Other information that would sufficiently notify the data subject of the extent of data sharing and manner of processing. - 4.
+Data sharing for commercial purpose, including direct marketing, shall be covered by a data sharing agreement. - (a) The data sharing agreement should put in place adequate safeguards for data privacy and security, uphold rights of data subjects and provide a system by which data subject can obtain relief for violations. - (b) The data sharing agreement shall be subject to review of the Commission; - 3.
+The data subject shall be provided with the following information prior to collection or before data is shared: - (a) Identity of all controllers or processors who will be given access to data; - (b) Purpose of further processing; - (c) Categories of data concerned; - (d) Intended recipients or categories of recipients of data; - (e) Existence of rights of data subject, including right to access and correction, and right to object; - (f) Other information that would sufficiently notify the data subject of the extent of data sharing and manner of processing; and - 4.
 Further processing of shared data shall adhere to the data protection principles laid down in the Act, these Rules and other issuances of the Commission. - c.
-Data collected from parties other than the data subject for purpose of research shall be allowed when the personal data is publicly available, or has the consent of the data subject for purpose of research, provided that adequate safeguards are in place, and no decision directly affecting the data subject shall be made on the basis of the data collected or processed.
-Rights of data subject shall be upheld without compromising research integrity. - d.
-Data Sharing in government agencies for purpose of a public function or provision of a public service shall be allowed provided the personal information controller sharing information under its control or custody with another personal information controller enters into a data sharing agreement.
+Data collected from parties other than the data subject for purpose of research shall be allowed provided the personal data is publicly available or has the consent of the data subject for purpose of research, adequate safeguards are in place, and no decision directly affecting the data subject shall be made on the basis of the data collected or processed.
+Prior notification is required, unless a body authorized by the Commission, or by law, has approved the research proposal.
+The proposed research shall provide a system by which the data subjects can exercise their rights and obtain relief without compromising research integrity.

+d.
+Data Sharing for purpose of a public function or provision of a public service in government agencies shall be allowed provided the personal information controller sharing information under its control or custody with another personal information controller enters into a data sharing agreement.
 The Commission should be notified prior to data sharing.